AI Model Evaluation In AI Governance

 What are the key metrics for AI model evaluation?

-Key metrics include accuracy, precision, recall, F1 score, fairness metrics, robustness measures, and interpretability scores.
+Key metrics include accuracy, precision, recall, F1 score, fairness indicators, robustness measures, and explainability scores.

 How can I improve AI model evaluation in my organization?